imthejungler/flashy-gw/README.md

     deactivate co
 ```

+Certainly, this will bring some trade-offs in terms of message mapping, but with the proposed division, that trade-off
+becomes less significant in favor of loose coupling and high cohesion.

+Finally, the CardProcessing component is deliberately complex to accommodate potential growth:

+It includes a service to obtain card information based on the PAN.
+There is a simple router that routes the transaction, changing acquiring banks depending on the franchise.
+We conclude with a retry logic for the transaction, allowing us to attempt recovery of approvals.

+# The Database

+The table definition is in the file `queries.sql` at the root of the project if you want to run it locally.

+## How to run it?
 This is a hybrid Next.js + Python app that uses Next.js as the frontend and FastAPI as the API backend.
 One great use case of this is to write Next.js apps that use Python AI libraries on the backend.

 ## How It Works